 The first stage can be the most frustrating when trying to scale.
 Many brands look at advertising as the silver bullet for growth.
-However, the reality is that without product-market fit, you’ll struggle to grow in a healthy and efficient way.
+However, the reality is that you’ll struggle to grow healthily and efficiently without product-market fit.

 We define product-market fit for e-commerce brands in the following way: the brand has identified that consumers are willing to consistently purchase their products online with a meaningful average order value.